A step-by-step guide to Zendesk create side conversations via email or Slack

 Step 1: Turn on side conversations in the admin center

-Side conversations are turned off by default, so your first task is to flick the switch in the Zendesk Admin Center.
-It's a bit tucked away, but easy to find once you know where to look.
+Side conversations can be enabled by a quick visit to the Zendesk Admin Center.
+It's easy to find once you know where to look.

 1. Head to the Admin Center and find Workspaces in the left-hand sidebar.